-I have mentioned the Peace Road project.
-It consists of events in which people of all ages and nationalities, wearing Peace Road tee shirts and carrying a Peace Road flag, ride bicycles or walk to show their support for our proposed International Peace Highway.
-Their path ends at local government centers where officials and social and religious leaders speak at rallies, publicly announcing their support for the initiative and stimulating publicity in local media.
+I already mentioned Peace Road.
+Peace Road events are carried out worldwide in support of our proposed International Peace Highway.
+In these events, people of all ages and nationalities, wearing t-shirts and carrying a Peace Road flag, ride bicycles or walk to show their support for peace, especially on the Korean Peninsula.
+In 2015, people in more than 120 countries participated in their own nations.
+Altogether, the peace riders that year symbolically traversed the world in 93 days.
+Teams of participants walk, cycle or drive along designated routes representing the International Peace Highway.
+Their path ends at local government centers where local officials, social and religious leaders speak at rallies, publicly announcing their support for the initiative and stimulating publicity in local media.
 Leaders and citizens of many countries, including members of the International Association of Parliamentarians for Peace, have welcomed the Peace Road movement.
-In 2015, people in more than 120 countries participated.
-All together, the peace riders that year symbolically traversed the world in 93 days.